Fiend-Star-666/MTL-Enhanced/README.md

 - Uses Jsoup for HTML parsing.
 - Supports HTTPS connections with custom trust stores.

+## To Be Implemented

+- Linking ChatGpt apis or using LLMs so that it can translate the Novels or long texts of different languages into something coherent while keeping the context sane.
+- Add swappable or auto fetch for the website structure.

 Known Issues
 The application assumes a specific website structure and may not work with different websites or novel sources.
 Error handling and logging can be improved for better troubleshooting and debugging.